APR 6TH · 2026

 Devoid Game UI/UX - Game Over Screen

 So that's what I learned.
-Shoutout Mike Ford, Sarah Diamond, and Steph Moffett-Hynds for running the Bridge's first show.
+Big thanks to Mike Ford, Sarah Diamond, and Steph Moffett-Hynds for letting me be a part of the Bridge's first show.
 I look forward to what's to come and I hope my experience was helpful to fellow devs, creators, and gamers.

 Until next time,